 I love using wallpaper in a small space— on all four walls or just the ceiling!
-Wallpaper is great- but in a small space it is the BEST!!! – Ashley @shopskout
+The wallpaper is great-but in this type of space, it is the BEST!!! – Ashley @shopskout

-When a space is small, sometimes going bold with a moody paint color is just the thing.
-The opposite of what you might think, if a dark paint color is used on the walls, ceiling and trim it gives depth to a space instead of closing it in.
-Recently, we went with a dark blue for a client’s dining space, painting the walls, trim and ceiling Hague Blue by Farrow & Ball.
-Not only did it give the space personality but created a striking cohesiveness that was just what the space needed. – Kelley and Berkeley @houseofnomaddesign
+When an area is small, sometimes going bold with a moody paint color is just the thing.
+The opposite of what you might think if a dark paint color is used on the walls, ceiling, and trim it gives depth to a space instead of closing it in.
+Recently, we went with a dark blue for a client’s dining space, painting the walls, trim, and ceiling Hague Blue by Farrow & Ball.
+Not only did it give the area personality but created a striking cohesiveness that was just what the space needed. – Kelley and Berkeley @houseofnomaddesign

-Add one bold pop of color in just one area of the small space.
-This could be a bright yellow light fixture in an all white space, or bold printed tile in a small powder bath. – Raili @raili_ca_design
+Add one bold pop of color in just one area of the compact area.
+This could be a bright yellow light fixture in an all-white area or boldly printed tile in a small powder bath. – Raili @raili_ca_design

 Make a statement on one wall